PROGRAM EDUCATIONAL OBJECTIVES | FACULTY LISTING | A.S. PROGRAM GUIDE

 - Students will analyze and design structures made of steel and reinforced concrete.

-- Students will analyze and design sanitary and storm sewer systems, freshwater supply systems, and landfills in conformance with applicable environmental laws, regulations, and standards.
+- Students will analyze and design sanitary and storm sewer systems and freshwater supply systems in conformance with applicable environmental laws, regulations and standards; and will be knowledgeable of air pollution, noise pollution and solid waste management issues.

 - Students will analyze and design highways and the concrete and asphalt mixes used to construct them.